-Figure 26: Change in agricultural land values since 2009 shows considerable variation across the state.
-The largest increases have occurred in western Minnesota.
+Figure 23: Change in agricultural land values since 2009 shows considerable variation across the state.
+The largest increases have occurred in central and southern Minnesota.
 Data: University of Minnesota Land Economics

 Net income for farming continues to decrease

 The following chart shows the cost of production and cash receipts received per acre for farmers in Minnesota.
 These elements are defined as: